mtngrown/mtngrown.github.io/source/2014/06/21/bloody-march-first-turn.html.markdown

 tags: central-america
 ---

+*NOTE: this article is currently in a bit of draft stage, and will be updated after another play-through.*

 This afternoon's intent is to walk through the first turn of the first scenario "Bloody March" of Victory Game's Central America.